JacoboLansac/audits/solo/next-gen.md

 #### Recommendation

-The `claimAuction()` function should be refactored to use a pull-over-push pattern, where the winner can claim the token and the bidders can claim their loosing bids, instead of the `claimAuction()` making all the transfers.
+The `claimAuction()` function should be refactored to use a pull-over-push pattern, where the winner can claim the token and the bidders can claim their losing bids, instead of the `claimAuction()` making all the transfers.

 ## High

-### [H-2] An auction can become unclaimable if the token is transfered to another address during the auction, locking all the ether from all bids in the contract
+### [H-2] An auction can become unclaimable if the token is transferred to another address during the auction, locking all the ether from all bids in the contract

 #### Description

 The auctioned token is not locked in the auction contract when an auction is started.
-When the auction is finished, the `claimAuction()` expects it be owned in an address that has approved the auction contract.
-If the token is transferred to another wallet,the call to `ERC721.safeTransferFrom()` will revert with `ERC721: caller is not token owner or approved`.
+When the auction is finished, the `claimAuction()` expects the token to be owned in an address that has approved the auction contract.
+If the token is transferred to another wallet, the call to `ERC721.safeTransferFrom()` will revert with the message `ERC721: caller is not token owner or approved`.
 This revert makes the auction unclaimable, and all the ether from participating bids will be locked in the contract.

 ```javascript